zhuochen24/py-faster-rcnn/README.md

 # py-faster-rcnn with virtual pooling.
-Speedup object detection

 ### Disclaimer